 Expert advice on how to repair toilet problems, including leaks, clogs, runs, and more.

-Fortunately, many toilet repairs are relatively easy for do-it-yourselfers to tackle.
-All you need is a basic understanding of how the toilet works, some step-by-step guidance and a few tools, such as a toilet plunger, pliers, a screwdriver, and a wrench.
+Fortunately, many toilet repairs are relatively easy to do, especially if you have a few DIY skills.
+All you need is a basic understanding of how the toilet works, some step-by-step guidance, and a few tools, such as a toilet plunger, pliers, screwdriver, and wrench.

-If your toilet has a lazy or poor flush, see Toilet Flushes Poorly for additional tips.
+If your toilet has a lazy or poor flush, see Fixing a Toilet That Flushes Poorly for additional tips.

-A clog is typically cleared with a plunger or toilet auger, unless it is deep inside the drain pipes—a problem that may require a drain-clearing pro.
+You can usually clear a toilet clog with a plunger or toilet auger, unless the obstruction is deep inside the drain pipes.
+Then you may need a drain-clearing pro.

 There are two different types of toilet clogs.
 The most common is a clog that simply prevents the waste and water from going down the drain.
 The second, and more distressing, is a clog that causes sewage to back up into a bathtub or other fixture when the toilet is flushed.

-The common clog usually indicates a blockage in the pipe below or immediately adjacent to the toilet.
-The more serious clog usually indicates a blockage in the main drainpipe or the drainpipes beyond the area of the toilet.
-If your home utilizes a septic system, it may mean that the septic tank is full.
+The first type—the common clog—usually indicates a blockage in the pipe below or immediately adjacent to the toilet.
+The more serious clog is usually caused by a blockage in the main drainpipe or the drainpipes beyond the area of the toilet.
+If your home utilizes a septic system, the second type of clog may mean that the septic tank is full.
 (For more information, see Septic Tank Care & Maintenance.)

 If your toilet is clogged but not backing up into other fixtures, don’t try to flush it or it may overflow.
 You can usually stop the rise of water before it overflows by lifting up the float ball or float.